WWE News: Huge Match Announced For Next Week’s ‘Friday Night SmackDown’

 WWE has announced that Lacey Evans will face Sasha Banks on next week’s episode of Friday Night SmackDown.

-The match was set after the latest edition of the blue brand’s weekly show, which saw Evans team up with Dana Brooke to defeat the teams of Banks and Bayley and Alexa Bliss and Nikki Cross.
+The match was set after the latest edition of the blue brand’s weekly show, which saw Evans team up with Dana Brooke to defeat the teams of Banks and Bayley, and Alexa Bliss and Nikki Cross.

 The match has been in the works for a couple of weeks, though.
 Banks has been taking shots at Evans’ daughter during her recent promos, which has rubbed “The Sassy Southern Bell” the wrong way.
 The storyline is an example of WWE mining a performer’s real life to boost a feud, as Evans is known to talk about her family life.